Course guide of Mathematics (2001114)

 Ordinary assessment session

-• Evaluation of theoretical knowledge and problem solving, through
+- Evaluation of theoretical knowledge and problem-solving through:

-• A scheduled test N12 (on topics 1 and 2), weighted at 32.5% of the grade.
+- A scheduled test N12 (from topics 1 and 2), with a weight of 32.5% of the grade.

-• A scheduled test N3 (on topic 3), weighted at 16.25% of the grade.
+- A scheduled test N3 (from topic 3), with a weight of 16.25% of the grade.

-The grade will be the obtained using the formula N=(26N12+13N3+13N4+8N5+20*N6)/80 (where the grades N12, N3, N4, N5, and N6 are scored out of 10).
-The subject will be considered passed as long as the following two conditions are verified:
+The grade will be obtained using the expression N = (26*N12 + 13*N3 + 13*N4 + 8*N5 + 20*N6) / 80 (where the grades N12, N3, N4, N5, and N6 are scored out of 10).
+The subject will be considered passed provided that the following two conditions are met:

-• (ii.)
-The grades N12, N3, N4 and N6 are equal to or greater than 3 points out of 10 each of them.
+(ii) The grades N12, (N3+N4)/2, and N6 are equal to or greater than 3 points out of 10 each.

-regardless of the performance of the ordinary call exam.
+regardless of taking the ordinary call exam.

 Extraordinary assessment session